Using Maps - Experience Summary

 Student Activity

-Students are introduced to the idea that there are many different kinds of maps and uses for maps.
-They examine an antique map of Europe, then respond to a word cloud prompt identifying items they notice on the map.
-Next, they view a modern map of the same region and post to a discussion wall comparing what the antique map got wrong and right and why the modern map is more useful.
+Students read an introduction to the world of maps, then examine an antique map of Europe, identifying items shown on it through a word cloud response.
+They compare the antique map to a modern map of the same region and post to a discussion wall about what the antique map got wrong and right, and why the modern map is more useful.

 Teacher Moves